Bill headed to governor makes doctors check prescription history before offering opioids - South Carolina Radio Network

-South Carolina legislators pushed across dozens of bills on the final two days of their regular 2017 session, including one which will require doctors to use state a database before they can prescribe new opioid medication.
+South Carolina legislators pushed across dozens of bills on the final two days of their regular 2017 session, including one which will require doctors to use a state database before prescribing new opioid medication.

 Medical practitioners are already encouraged to use the Prescription Monitoring Program database, but participation will be mandatory if the new legislation is approved by Gov. Henry McMaster.
 The House and Senate this week approved the measure in combined 134-5 votes.